Part-DB/Part-DB-server/README.md

 * `php bin/console cache:clear`: Remove and rebuild all caches.
 If you encounter some weird issues in Part-DB, it maybe helps to run this command.
 * `php bin\console doctrine:migrations:up-to-date`: Check if your database is up to date.

+## Donate for development
+If you want to donate to the Part-DB developer, see the sponsor button in the top bar (next to the repo name).
+There you will find various methods to support development on a monthly or a one time base.

 ## Built with
 * [Symfony 4](https://symfony.com/): The main framework used for the serverside PHP
 * [Bootstrap 4](https://getbootstrap.com/) and [Fontawesome](https://fontawesome.com/) : Used for the webpages